gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 `lowp`, `mediump`, and `highp` are similar.

-* `lowp` is at least an 8 bit value.
+* `lowp` is at least an 9 bit value.
 For floating point values they can range from: -2 to +2, for integer values they are similar to `Uint8Array` or `Int8Array`
 * `mediump` is at least a 16 bit value.
 For floating point values they can range from: -2<sup>14</sup> to +2<sup>14</sup>, for integer values they are similar to `Uint16Array` or `Int16Array`
 * `highp` is at least a 32 bit value.
 For floating point values they can range from: -2<sup>62</sup> to +2<sup>62</sup>, for integer values they are similar to `Uint32Array` or `Int32Array`

 It's important to note that not every value inside the range can be represented.
 The easiest to understand is probably `lowp`.
-There are only 8 bits and so only 256 unique values can be represented.
+There are only 9 bits and so only 512 unique values can be represented.
 Above it says the range is -2 to +2 but there are an infinite number of values between -2 and +2.
 For example 1.9999999 and 1.999998 are 2 values between -2 and +2.
-With only 8bits `lowp` can't represent those 2 values.
+With only 9 bits `lowp` can't represent those 2 values.
 So for example, if you want do some math on color and you used `lowp` you might see a some banding.
 Without actually digging into what actual values can be represented, we know colors go from 0 to 1.
-Is if `lowp` goes from -2 to +2 and can only represent 256 unique values then it seems likely only 64 of those values fit between 0 and 1.
-That would also suggest if you have a value that is 4/64ths and I try to add 1/256th to it, nothing will happen because 1/256th can't be represented by `lowp` so it's effectively 0.
+Is if `lowp` goes from -2 to +2 and can only represent 512 unique values then it seems likely only 128 of those values fit between 0 and 1.
+That would also suggest if you have a value that is 4/128ths and I try to add 1/512th to it, nothing will happen because 1/512th can't be represented by `lowp` so it's effectively 0.

 Ideally we could just use `highp` everywhere and ignore this issue completely but unfortunately that's not reality.
 There are 2 issues.